tc39/source-map/source-map-rev3.md

 Line 5: A list of original sources used by the “mappings” entry.

-Line 6: A list of symbol names used by the “mapping” entry.
+Line 6: A list of symbol names used by the “mappings” entry.

 Line 7: A string with the encoded mapping data.

-The “mapping” data is broken down as follows:
+The “mappings” data is broken down as follows: